On this page

 Are there any alternatives?

-If you are unable to tolerate this procedure your referring doctor will be informed and he/she can decide if an alternative examination is appropriate for you.
+If you are unable to tolerate this procedure, your referring doctor will be informed and they can decide if you can have a different examination.

 Who do I contact for more information?

-If you have any further queries regarding your procedure, please feel free to ask questions on the day of your examination, or speak to your referring clinician.
+If you have any further queries about your HSG, please feel free to ask questions on the day of your examination, or speak to your referring clinician.

-If you have vision, mobility or access issues, or have any questions, please contact the Imaging Department on 01273 523040, Monday to Friday 8am to 6pm.
+If you have vision, hearing, mobility or access issues, or have any questions, please contact the Imaging Department on the number below: